-Whichever stance you choose, locate and be conscious of your center of gravity, (usually just below your belly button), and try to keep it at the same elevation while moving the blade forward and back.
+Whichever stance you choose, locate and be conscious of your center of gravity, (usually just below your belly button), and try to keep it at the same elevation above the floor while moving the blade forward and back.

-Flex your knee joints, and loosen your elbow joints and wrists.
-Locking up your wrists and elbows will make it impossible to avoid rocking the blade.
-This is important: Actively concentrate on allowing the wrists to rotate in a manner to keep the blade’s bevel flat on the stone’s face, because it won’t happen by accident, or because Jesus loves you.
+Flex your knee joints, and loosen your elbow joints and wrists, because locking up your wrists and elbows will make it impossible to avoid rocking the blade.
+This is important: You must actively concentrate on allowing your wrists to rotate so as to keep the blade’s bevel flat on the stone’s face, because it won’t happen by accident, or because Jesus loves you.

 In the case of a normal resharpening job, instead of a major repair, remember the goal that craftsmen have endlessly sought for thousands of years: to abrade and polish the last few microns of steel at the extreme cutting edge, using the flat bevel as an alignment jig.

-Don’t let yourself get lost in the forest of trees; Focus just on abrading and polishing the entire bevel.
+But don’t let yourself get lost in the weeds; Focus on abrading and polishing the entire bevel.
 If you do so, the last few microns, which the human eye can’t see, will be in good shape.

-Focus the majority of pressure on the extreme cutting edge, and less on the rear of the bevel, but without lifting the rear of the bevel off the stone.
+Focus the majority of your finger’s pressure on the extreme cutting edge, and less on the rear of the bevel, but without lifting the rear of the bevel off the stone.
 In the case of Japanese blades, the rear of the bevel is all soft jigane iron and will take care of itself.
 Yes, it is a balancing act.
 Yes, it takes focus.
 Yes, you will make mistakes, overbalance, gouge the stone and mess up the cutting edge a time or two.
 Everyone since the day the first caveman tried to grind his stone axe on another stone has made that mistake, so don’t worry about it.
 Remember, you fell off your bicycle the first few tries, scraped your knees and elbows, survived, and now ride like the wind!
 Yiiiiiihah!